 Memory- matching game

-This can be used as an independent matching activity or as a concentration game for finding the pairs.
+The 3 dimensional shape kindergarten activity can be used as an independent matching activity or as a concentration game for finding the pairs.

 Spin & Cover game

 We love spin & cover games for preschool math!
 To assemble, add a brad and paper clip to the center of the spinner and you’re ready to go!

 Cover shapes on the 3D shapes activity for preschool with a button, pattern blocks or other place marker.
 Teaching shapes will truly feel effortless with a game where preschoolers learn just by playing.